cis-ds/course-site/content/notes/preprocess/index.md

 |cohort        |         5|          1.00| 1963.81|  17.69| 1923.0| 1951.00| 1965.00| 1979.00| 1994.00|▃▆▇▇▇ |
 |egalit_scale  |       690|          0.65|   19.44|  10.87|    1.0|   10.00|   20.00|   29.00|   35.00|▆▃▅▅▇ |

-`rcfss::gss` contains a selection of variables from the 2012 GSS.
+`rcis::gss` contains a selection of variables from the 2012 GSS.
 We are going to predict attitudes towards racist college professors.
 Specifically, each respondent was asked "Should a person who believes that Blacks are genetically inferior be allowed to teach in a college or university?"
 Given the kerfuffle over Richard J. Herrnstein and Charles Murray's [*The Bell Curve*](https://en.wikipedia.org/wiki/The_Bell_Curve) and the ostracization of Nobel Prize laureate [James Watson](https://en.wikipedia.org/wiki/James_Watson) over his controversial views on race and intelligence, this analysis will provide further insight into the public debate over this issue.

 The outcome of interest `colrac` is a factor variable coded as either `"ALLOWED"` (respondent believes the person should be allowed to teach) or `"NOT ALLOWED"` (respondent believes the person should not allowed to teach).